 - Driver’s license

 - Credit cards and other non-electronic billing

 - Voter registration

 |Pro Tip: For more logistical moving help, download the PODS printable moving checklist.

 As you get closer to your move date, check in with your moving company to confirm timing and other important information.
 Make sure you have everything prepared for the actual move day, including making space for the truck and pathways for moving large pieces of furniture.
 The more prep you can do beforehand, the less frantic things will feel on moving day.

 If you’re moving a considerable distance, the best way to move out of state may involve flying to your destination and having your car professionally shipped versus making a long road trip yourself.
 Professional car shipping saves time and cuts stress.
 Calculate whether you may need to make plans for temporary accommodations if your home won’t be ready for you to move in when you arrive (particularly for renters — getting leases to match up exactly can be tricky).

 Make a reservation for a hotel or longer-term homestay as far in advance as possible to avoid last-minute price surges, or, better yet, tap your network to see if you have a friend or family member you can stay with for a short time.

 Once that productivity paralysis is gone and you’re flying through your to-do list, it can be tough to slow things back down and take a break, but working non-stop eventually leads to an energy crash and mental fatigue.

-Don’t forget to take some time for yourself through this out-of-state moving process.
-Whether it’s putting a pause on the packing for a long walk or making dinner dates with friends, find ways to take care of yourself along the way.
+Don’t forget to take some time for yourself through this moving-out-of-state process.
+Whether it’s putting a pause on packing for a long walk or making dinner dates with friends, find ways to take care of yourself along the way.
 Remember: It’s a journey.
 Make yours one to remember in the best way possible.